-Following is a partial list of courses offered by the Women's Studies Program.
+Following is a partial list of courses offered by the Women's and Gender Studies Program.
 Please check the current Schedule of Classes for a listing of the courses offered each semester, including new electives.

 WS 10000 - Women's & Gender Roles in Contemporary Society